Manuscript Submission – Author Instructions

 Electronic manuscript submission is a four-step process that is described step-by-step at www.jfa.msubmit.net.
 JFA does not accommodate the submission of paper manuscripts.

-SELECTING A MANUSCRIPT TYPE: When uploading your completed manuscript, you will be required to designate a manuscript type.
-The following are guidelines for choosing:
+SELECTING A MANUSCRIPT TYPE: When uploading your completed manuscript, you will be required to designate your work as one of the following manuscript types.

-- Solicited Meeting paper: (Restricted to solicited/invited manuscripts) If the solicited manuscript was written based upon an invitation to present information at a specific conference, please select this manuscript type.
-Components indicated by a checkmark below should appear in the order they are presented here (i.e. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures).
-The corresponding scientific meeting should be included on the title page in the format of the name of the meeting, city, state (or country), date of meeting. i.e. “Presented at the “ABC” Conference, City, State, (Date) September 7, 2018”.
+- Solicited Meeting paper: (Restricted to solicited/invited manuscripts) If the solicited manuscript was written based upon an invitation to present information at a specific conference (such as EFACC), please select this manuscript type.
+Components indicated by a checkmark below should appear in the order they are presented here (i.e. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables).
+Figures should be uploaded separately.
+If your work was previously presented, the corresponding scientific meeting should be included on the title page.
 Word limit: 3,000 words

-- Original manuscript: Defined as papers which provide the results of original laboratory and/or clinical research.
-Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures).
+- Original manuscript: Defined as papers that provide the results of original laboratory and/or clinical research.
+Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables).
+Figures should be uploaded separately.
+Please see OceanSide’s policy statements regarding the reporting of various manuscript types, including the results of randomized controlled trials, observational trials, and diagnostic studies.
 Word Limit: 2500 words (exceptions allowed under special circumstances)

 - Short Communication: An original manuscript that has a limit of 2000 words in length, (approx. 4 pages, figure and table count 200 words each) and with no more than 20 references.
-Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures)
+Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables).
+Figures should be uploaded separately.

 - Case Reports: Except by invitation, the JFA does not encourage the submission of case reports.

-- Relevant and concise (no more than 15 words) title in sentence format (only capitalize proper nouns).
+- Relevant and concise (no more than 15 words) title in sentence format (capitalize only proper nouns).
 Do not include abbreviations or use trade names in the title.
+A 7-word running title will also be required at time of submission.

-- First name, middle initial, last name of each author with highest academic degrees included (do not include fellowships).
-All contributing authors should be listed including any professional writing assistance.
+- First name, middle initial, and last name of each author with the highest academic degrees included (do not include fellowships).
+All contributing authors should be listed, including professional writers who meet authorship criteria (see OceanSide Ethical Publishing Policies).

-- Name of Departments and Institutions to which work should be attributed; (see Conflict of Interest below)
+- Name of departments, institutions, and/or corporate affiliations of each author to which the work should be attributed; (see Conflict of Interest below).

-- Disclaimers and disclosures, if any, should be limited to those pertaining to this work.
-Please reconcile conflicts of interest for each author to match those submitted with each conflict of interest form.
+- Please list any disclaimers, disclosures, and conflicts of interest for each author pertaining to this work.
+Please reconcile conflicts of interest for each author to match those submitted with each author’s submitted conflict of interest form (see OceanSide Ethical Publishing Policy).

 - Acknowledgment of Financial Support/Funding. (see Conflict of Interest below)

-- As per ICMJE guidelines (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/protection-of-research-participants.html), in studies involving human subjects, or human derived data, it is required that a statement describing approval by the Institutional Review Board (IRB), including the full name of the institution which provided the IRB approval and the approval number if available.
-This IRB statement as well as statements regarding Informed Consent and/or animal rights should be included in the methods section of the manuscript.
+- IRB Statement: As per ICMJE guidelines, when submitting manuscripts to JFA that involve human subjects, or human-derived data, it is required to include a statement describing the informed consent and approval by the institutional ethics committee or the Institutional Review Board (IRB) including the full name of the institution that provided approval and the approval number.
+Statements describing IRB/ethics committee approval as well as informed consent and/or ethical treatment of animal must be included in the methods section of the manuscript.

-- Key Words: (10 key words are mandatory) selecting appropriate key words is essential to your research being discovered by others.
+- Key Words: (7 key words are mandatory) Selecting appropriate key words is essential to your research being discovered by others.

-- Include corresponding author’s email address and telephone number.
+- Include the corresponding author’s email address and telephone number.

 - Background – Describe the problem that prompted the study